Creatinine and Creatinine Clearance

 - If you are pregnant, your doctor can check the amount of creatinine in amniotic fluid to see how developed, or mature, your baby's kidneys are.
 This can be helpful if there is a chance your baby will be delivered early.
 A baby who has mature kidneys will make more creatinine than a baby whose kidneys are still developing.

 - A normal blood creatinine level does not rule out kidney disease.
-To help see whether kidney damage may be present, a BUN level is also measured.
+To help see whether kidney damage may be present, creatinine clearance is also measured.
 Other tests may also be done to check for kidney disease.
 For more information, see the topic Blood Urea Nitrogen.

 - Creatinine levels increase more slowly than blood urea nitrogen (BUN) levels, so an increase in creatinine may mean chronic kidney problems.